Grien25/DAITK/src/ide/frontend/FE-README.md

 ```

 The GUI will ask for your game ISO and (if needed) the path to
 `decomp-toolkit`.
+Heavy operations such as extraction and Stage 1 run in
-After extracting the ISO you can rename the project
+background threads so the window remains responsive.
+After extracting the
-GameID, view the SHA-1 of `main.dol`, edit the configuration files,
+ISO you can rename the project GameID, view the SHA-1 of `main.dol`, edit
-run Stage 1, and finally execute `configure.py` to set up the build.
+the configuration files, run Stage 1, and finally execute `configure.py`
+to set up the build.